-So many native plants are able to grow in their natural habitats in such a relatively compact area thanks to a unique and special geology that has shaped the land, determined the soil types and defined a number of special microhabitats on the property.
-Examples include: the north-facing diabase ridge of Bowman’s Hill; a swale laid over top of hornfels rock (shale baked and transformed by volcanic magma) that features a vale of wildflowers traversed by our Parry Trail and a vernal stream and pool along the Marshmarigold trail; and the Pidcock Creek riparian corridor that winds through the Preserve.
+So many native plants are able to grow in their natural habitats in such a relatively compact area thanks to a unique and special geology that has shaped the land, determined the soil types, and defined a number of special microhabitats on the property.
+Examples include: the north-facing diabase ridge of Bowman’s Hill; a swale laid over top of hornfels rock (shale baked and transformed by volcanic magma) featuring a vale of wildflowers traversed by our Parry Trail and a vernal stream and pool along the Marshmarigold trail; and the Pidcock Creek riparian corridor which winds through the Preserve.

 More than 80 years of active management

 For more than 80 years the Preserve’s landscape has been actively managed to promote native plant diversity.
 To support meadow species and to keep the meadow from reverting back to forest over time, each year we mow in late winter.
 We also work hard to remove invasive species in order to minimize competition with our native plants.
 In addition, we actively manage our new pond to promote plant diversity and maximize educational opportunities.

 For more than 25 years, we have also excluded deer from most of the Preserve, except for our meadow.
 Over the course of time, minimizing the impact of browsing deer has led to a healthy and diverse understory that includes wildflowers, herbs, shrubs, understory trees and juvenile canopy trees.
 Migrating and nesting birds depend on this species-rich, intact forest ecosystem—particularly the insects it provides—for food and to raise their young.

 Native Plant Nursery